1. Mizuho Securities USA LLC ("MSUSA")

 h.
 Alternative Compliance Mechanism.

-MCM is operating under 17 CFR 240.18a-10 (the “Alternative Compliance Mechanism”) and is therefore complying with the applicable capital, margin and segregation requirements of the Commodity Exchange Act and the rules promulgated by the U.S. Commodity Futures Trading Commission thereunder in lieu of complying with the capital, margin, and segregation requirements promulgated by the U.S. Securities and Exchange Commission in 17 CFR 240.18a-1, 17 CFR 240.18a-3 and 17 CFR 240.18a-4.
+MCM is operating under 17 CFR 240.18a-10 (the “Alternative Compliance Mechanism”) and is therefore complying with the applicable capital, margin, segregation, recordkeeping, and reporting requirements of the Commodity Exchange Act and the rules promulgated by the U.S. Commodity Futures Trading Commission thereunder in lieu of complying with the capital, margin, segregation, recordkeeping, and reporting requirements promulgated by the U.S. Securities and Exchange Commission in 17 CFR 240.18a-1 and 17 CFR 240.18a-3 through 17 CFR 240.18a-9.

 i.
 MCM Statement of Financial Condition